 See Monkeys In The Jozani Forest + Visit Joreifa Park

 We love love love the beaches, but are low-key obsessed with the animals found in the Jozani forest.
-It’s the only national park on the island and is the ideal way to break up your days on the coastline, or perfect activity for a rainy afternoon.
+It’s the only national park on the island and is the ideal way to break up your days on the coastline, or the perfect activity for a rainy afternoon.
 Come for all the animals on your list — tons and tons of monkeys (including the Red and Black Colobus which are only found in this one national forest on this one island … talk about rare!).
-Keep an eye out for fresh water crabs chilling out in the rocky pools and the smallest tree frog in Africa (it’s about the size of a pencil eraser).
+Keep an eye out for freshwater crabs chilling out in the rocky pools and the smallest tree frog in Africa (it’s about the size of a pencil eraser).

-The forest is found right in the middle of the island and is our go-to half day adventure, especially when you visit the nearby Joriefa Park to spend some up close and personal time the chameleons and other animals.
+The forest is found right in the middle of the island and is our go-to half day adventure, especially when you visit the nearby Joriefa Park to spend some up close and personal time with the chameleons and other animals.

 Explore All The Sites In Stone Town

-Beside the fact that Freddie Mercury was born here (and you can totally see his house by the way) this place sounds so cool.
+Besides the fact that Freddie Mercury was born here (and you can totally see his house by the way) this place sounds so cool.
 Stone Town is a labyrinth of Arabic-esque alleyways with Indian and European architectural influence and winding pathways, filled with history.
 Stone Town used to be the center of the booming spice and unfortunately prosperous slave trade - the market is called the Old Slave Market by some.
 A big thing to do is just to wander around peeking into shops, open windows, bazaars, and passing by the occasional mosque, but we have some highlights to help you know what to see:

-Visit Darajani Market, a sprawl of vendors with baskets full of local spices, piles of fresh fruit, a fish auction if you make it early enough, plus a mish-mash of electronics, clothes, etc. If you’re into shopping, get everything on your list here — shop for glimmering brass, copper, and beaded jewelry, bring home traditionally woven towels, giant hand carved chess, squares of handmade soaps, or pull a few containers of fresh spices form the giant baskets on the street.
+Visit Darajani Market, a sprawl of vendors with baskets full of local spices, piles of fresh fruit, a fish auction if you make it early enough, plus a mishmash of electronics, clothes, etc. If you’re into shopping, get everything on your list here — shop for glimmering brass, copper, and beaded jewelry, bring home traditionally woven towels, giant hand carved chess, squares of handmade soaps, or pull a few containers of fresh spices from the giant baskets on the street.
 It’s your classic African market experience.
 Or, grab lunch (or dinner) at Forodhani market.
 It’s open in the late afternoon and gets busy, serving up fresh veggies, grilled fish and meat.
 Big fan of ordering some fresh fish grilled up with potato balls, naan bread and samosas.